 - had impetigo before and it keeps coming back

-A GP will check if it's something more serious, like cellulitis.
+A GP will check to make sure it's not something more serious, like cellulitis.

-If it's impetigo, they can prescribe antibiotic cream to speed up your recovery.
-They may prescribe antibiotic tablets if it's very bad.
+If you have impetigo, your GP can prescribe an antibiotic cream to speed up your recovery.
+They may prescribe antibiotic tablets if it has spread a lot.

 Do not stop using the antibiotic cream or tablets early, even if the impetigo starts to clear up.